-- 13.2.2.2 the other party to the case in which the decision was rendered; - 13.2.2.3 Sport Ireland, - 13.2.2.4 the relevant International Federation; - the National Anti-Doping Organisation of the Athlete's or other Person's county of residence, or countries where the Athlete or other Person is a national or licence holder, if different from-Sport Ireland: - 13.2.2.6 the International Olympic Committee or International Paralympic Committee, as applicable, where the decision may have an effect in relation to the Olympic Games or Paralympic Games, including decisions affecting eligibility for the Olympic Games or Paralympic Games: and - 13.2.2.7 WADA. - 13.2.3 Notwithstanding any other provision in these Rules or the Code, a decision to impose a Provisional Suspension may only be appealed by the Athlete or other Person upon whom the Provisional Suspension was imposed. - 13.2.4 Decisions by Sport Ireland pursuant to Article 12 may be appealed exclusively to CAS by the National Governing Body concerned. - 13.2.5 All parties to any CAS appeal must ensure that WADA and all other parties with a right to appeal have been given timely notice of the appeal. - 13.2.6 The time to file an appeal to CAS shall be twenty-one days from the date of receipt of the decision by the appealing party.
+- 13.2.2.2 the other party to the case in which the decision was rendered; - 13.2.2.3 Sport Ireland, - 13.2.2.4 the relevant International Federation; - 13.2.2.5 the National Anti-Doping Organisation of the Athlete's or other Person's county of residence, or countries where the Athlete or other Person is a national or licence holder, if different from-Sport Ireland: - 13.2.2.6 the International Olympic Committee or International Paralympic Committee, as applicable, where the decision may have an effect in relation to the Olympic Games or Paralympic Games, including decisions affecting eligibility for the Olympic Games or Paralympic Games: and - 13.2.2.7 WADA. - 13.2.3 Notwithstanding any other provision in these Rules or the Code, a decision to impose a Provisional Suspension may only be appealed by the Athlete or other Person upon whom the Provisional Suspension was imposed. - 13.2.4 Decisions by Sport Ireland pursuant to Article 12 may be appealed exclusively to CAS by the National Governing Body concerned. - 13.2.5 All parties to any CAS appeal must ensure that WADA and all other parties with a right to appeal have been given timely notice of the appeal. - 13.2.6 The time to file an appeal to CAS shall be twenty-one days from the date of receipt of the decision by the appealing party.
 The above notwithstanding, the following shall apply in connection with appeals filed by a party entitled to appeal but which was not a party to the proceedings that led to the decision being appealed: - 13.2.6.1 Within fifteen days from notice of the decision, such a party may request a copy of the complete case file from Sport Ireland or if applicable the other Anti-Doping Organisation which had Results Management authority.
-If such request is made, within the fifteen day period, then the party making such request shall have twenty-one days from receipt of the file to file an appeal to CAS. - 13.2.7 In making its decision regarding an appeal under these Rules, CAS shall not give deference to the discretion exercised by the body whose decision is being appealed.
+If such request is made, within the fifteen day period, then the party making such request shall have twenty-one days from receipt of the file to file an appeal to CAS. - 13.2.7 In making its decision regarding an appeal under these Rules, CAS shall not give deference to the discretion exercised by the body whose decision is being appealed. - 13.2.8 Cross appeals and other subsequent appeals by any respondent named in cases brought to CAS under the Code are specifically permitted.
+Any party with

-Whether governed by CAS rules or these Rules, a party's deadline to appeal does not begin running until receipt of the decision.
+&lt;sup>82 Whether governed by CAS rules or these Rules, a party's deadline to appeal does not begin running until receipt of the decision.
 For that reason, there can be no expiration of a party's right to appeal if the party has not received the decision.